1. Spend the day relaxing at Fort De Soto Park

 3500 Pinellas Bayway S, , 33715

 Fort De Soto is home to some of the prettiest beaches in the Tampa Bay area.
 Although the smooth, sandy beaches are wonderful, the highlight of the park is a 6 and a half mile recreational path.
-As you stroll or bike along, you'll have the opportunity to take in the peaceful and gorgeous natural views of the area.
+As you stroll or bike along, you'll have the opportunity to take in the peaceful natural views of the area.
 There are no businesses in sight, just pure Florida nature.
 The flat and fast path is easy enough for the beginning cyclist and a great choice for those who are looking for a long weekend walk or training for a 10k or half marathon.

-Additional activities at Fort DeSoto include kayaking, picnicking and taking in the beautiful panoramic views from numerous scenic overlooks.
+Additional activities at Fort DeSoto include kayaking, picnicking and taking in the beautiful panoramic views via numerous scenic overlooks.
 Don't forget to pack a picnic lunch.
 Fort De Soto is a beautiful, quiet place to enjoy lunch in natural surroundings.